iris-wuu/GoBabbyApp/README.md

 In this repo, there are:
   ------

-- Project_Requirements.pdf: a detailed description of this project, including what I thought, what I did and what I learnt.
+- proj_Intro.pdf: a detailed description / requirements of this project, including what I thought, what I did and what I learnt.

   ------
   (Phase 1 - design)